- Traumatic and acquired brain injury.

 Lucy’s extensive experience has provided her with a comprehensive understanding of the wider issues commonly linked with brain injury.
 These include chronic pain, fatigue and changes in behavioural and mental health.
 Additionally, many of Lucy’s clients have sustained other traumatic impairments alongside their brain injury, including orthopaedic injury and peripheral soft tissue injuries and fractures.

 Lucy began her career as an Occupational Therapist in 1994.
-She currently works as an independent specialist neurological Occupational Therapist in private practice, and as a Case Manager for West Country Case Management.
+She now works as a Case Manager for Westcountry Case Management and as an independent specialist neurological Occupational Therapist in private practice.
 Her caseload includes clients with varying degrees of brain injury severity, providing her with a broad spectrum of knowledge and experience.

 Lucy is responsible for the varied ongoing support needs of her clients, including the management and co-ordination of care packages and any further therapies required.
 She also facilitates the assessment, purchase and implementation of appropriate equipment and adaptations for her clients.